ElenaStoeva/web-development/design-plan/design-journey.md

 3. Make filters work - currently they don't do anything.
 (DONE)
 4. Improve design of filter buttons as per feedback from Milestone 3.
 (DONE)
 5. Support multiple tags per plant.
 Currently, each plant can only have one tag.
 (DONE)
 6. Make filtering and sorting sticky.
+(DONE)
 7. Implement user access.
 (DONE)
 8. Implement login/logout control.
 (DONE)
 9. Polish design of website.
+(DONE)
 10. Clean up and organize code.
 (DONE)
 11. Fix filled values in Edit form on the Edit page.
+(DONE)
 12. Test all pages.
-13. From the login page, redirect the user to the page that they wanted to access initially.
-14. Include partial for header.
 ```

 ### Accessibility Audit (Final Submission)